markdibarry/game-dialog/docs/README.md

 Here's a dialog example where the bartender gets some good news:

 ```
-Bartender: It was a rough walk to work today. [$Bartender_Mood="happy"] But my customers always cheer me up!
+Bartender: It was a rough walk to work today.
+[Bartender_Mood="happy"] But my customers always cheer me up!
 ```

 ### Choices